elmaxiboy/x-scraper/README.md

 ```

-Upon a successful run, your terminal should look like more or less like this:
+Upon a successful run, your terminal should look, more or less, like this:

 ``` sh